-- Xamarin by Microsoft (which is being migrated to MAUI).
+- .NET MAUI by Microsoft (formerly Xamarin).
 It uses C# and XAML as the programming language.

 Cross-platform mobile apps are usually compiled to use native UI elements that make the app feel native.
 As mentioned earlier, they provide an abstraction to the underlying platform SDKs.
 The exposed sensors include access to GPS, battery level, camera, and microphone.